-As a high proportion of those displaced are children and with the breakdown of critical services including educational and healthcare facilities, for families across Syria the future remains uncertain.
+As a high proportion of those displaced are children and with the breakdown of critical services including educational and healthcare facilities, the future remains uncertain for families across Syria.

 For people across Syria, life is incredibly challenging:

-- Over half of Syria’s public health care facilities have been destroyed or forced to close (WHO, 2018)
+- Over half of Syria’s public health care facilities are unable to function (UN, 2020)

 Islamic Relief in Syria

 Across Syria, the situation is desperate and requires a critical, ongoing response.
-In line with the vision of Islamic Relief’s regional strategy, we are delivering wide-ranging programmes in various areas such as health, food, education, non-food items (NFIs), and water, sanitation and hygiene (WASH) services.
+We are delivering wide-ranging support, including healthcare, food, education, non-food items (NFIs) – such as clothing and coal to keep warm during the cold winter months – and water, sanitation and hygiene (WASH) services.

 Since the beginning of the crisis, the Islamic Relief team has been working with local partners to reach the most affected people in hard-to-reach areas.
 We have supported paediatric centres across Northern Syria, providing essential medicine and equipment and also strengthened the capacity of our teams and local organisations so they are better able to respond to emergency situations in Syria and neighbouring countries.